lukesc0/lukesc0.github.io/physics.md

 ### Overview

 This is a series of 2D mechanical dynamics simulations, coded and animated from scratch Python.
-Most are pendulum-based, but the final is a "jack-in-box" simulation.
-Click the links below to watch the demo videos, and scroll down to view a high-level overview of the code for the final simulation.
+Most are pendulum-based, but the final is a "jack-in-box" simulation in which an unconstrained, unforced jack is trapped within a shaking box.
+Click the links below to watch the demo videos, and scroll down to view a high-level overview of the code for the final simulation -- which is essentially a more complex version of earlier entries.

 ### Demo